Normally a rock band forms, and then has a hit…but with The Grass Roots, the hit came first.

 The Grass Roots were the first national act I ever saw in concert.
 They were in Lincoln, Nebraska at Pershing Auditorium in 1969.
 The concert was good, but I was a little disappointed the band didn’t tour with any brass players.
 Their hits like “Midnight Confessions”, “The River Is Wide”, “Lovin’ Things”, and “I’d Wait A Million Years” featured horns prominently.

-Interestingly, there was a choice of another show in Lincoln that night.
+Informative digression: There was another show in Lincoln that night.
 A popular Midwest touring band (with horns) was at the Student Union…The Fabulous Flippers.
 Too bad they couldn’t have added the horn parts for The Grass Roots!
 The Flippers had the regional hit “Harlem Shuffle”.
 Many years later the song was covered by The Rolling Stones.
 If you knew The Flipper’s version, the Stone’s version lacked excitement.

 Creed Bratton was ousted from The Grass Roots, partly because he resented the fact their label, Dunhill Records, limited most of the songwriting to outside professionals instead of band members.
 Keyboardist Dennis Provisor was added to the group.
 Hits with that lineup included “Temptation Eyes” (#15) and “Sooner Or Later” (#9).
 In all, they had fourteen Top 40 hits from 1966 through 1972.